awslabs/fhir-works-on-aws-deployment/README.md

 ### Architecture

 The system architecture consists of multiple layers of AWS serverless services.
 The endpoints are hosted using API Gateway.
 The database and storage layer consists of Amazon DynamoDB and S3, with ElasticSearch as the search index for the data written to DynamoDB.
-The endpoints are secured by Cognito for user-level authentication (and future authorization), with API keys for anonymous service level access.
+The endpoints are secured by Cognito for user-level authentication and user-group authorization, with API keys for anonymous service level access.
 The diagram below shows the FHIR server’s system architecture components and how they are related.
 ![Architecture](resources/architecture.png)

 ## Prerequisites